Commonly called Dubois Municipal Airport (U41)

 24 SL-GF Dubois DOCILF, site No. 24, Department of Commerce intermediate landing field on the Salt Lake-Great Falls airway.

-site No. 23, Department of Commerce intermediate landing field
+AKA site No. 23, Department of Commerce intermediate landing field

 23 SL-GF Dubois DOCILF